cue-lang/cue/doc/ref/spec.md

 String interpolation may be used in single- and double-quoted strings, as well as their multiline equivalent.

 A placeholder consists of "\(" followed by an expression and a ")".
-The expression is evaluated within the scope within which the string is defined.
+The expression is evaluated in the scope within which the string is defined.

+The result of the expression is substituted as follows:
+- string: as is
+- bool: the JSON representation of the bool
+- number: a JSON representation of the number that preserves the precision of the underlying binary coded decimal
+- bytes: as if substituted within single quotes or converted to valid UTF-8 replacing the maximal subpart of ill-formed subsequences with a single replacement character (W3C encoding standard) otherwise
+- list: illegal
+- struct: illegal

 ```
 a: "World"